Photo Credit: Kina Ackerman

-We remain grateful to our inaugural curators, Jonathan Moore and Tariqa Waters, for helping to establish this ongoing program.
-For more information on their contributions, as well as those of past curators and artists, please visit our archive.
+We remain grateful to our RE:DEFINITION founders, Jonathan Moore and Tariqa Waters, for establishing this ongoing partnership.
+For more information on their contributions, as well as those of past curators, artists, and exhibits, please visit our archive.

 Celebrating Five Years of Redefining Historic Space